ajuvercr/nautirust/README.md

 Here a runner called JsRunner is defined.
 Required fields are
 - `runnerScript`: how is the runner started
-- `stopScript`: how the runner is stopped
 - `canUseChannel`: what channels can this runner provide to the processor

-Runners can also be configured by a step.
-Here it requires a `jsFile` and a `methodName`.
+When a runner is configured in a step `jsFile` and `methodName` have to be provided.

 ### Step configuration